 From the Texas Department of Public Safety:

-The Texas Department of Public Safety (DPS) is asking for the public’s help in solving the 1992 murder of Natasha Atchley, 19, in Shepherd, Texas.
+The Texas Department of Public Safety (DPS) and the Weatherford Police Department are asking for the public’s help in solving the 1987 murder of Wendy Kae Robinson, 19, in Weatherford, Texas.
 As part of the DPS public awareness program, one unsolved case is featured each month by the Texas Rangers Unsolved Crimes Investigation Team in an effort to generate new investigative leads and bring added attention to unresolved or “cold cases” across the state.

-The Montgomery County (Multi-County) Crime Stoppers, which serves San Jacinto County, is offering a reward up to $1,000 for information leading to a felony arrest in this investigation.
-To be eligible for the cash reward, the tip must be submitted by calling 1-800-392-7867 or visiting the website athttp://montgomerycountycrimestoppers.org/.
+The Parker County Crime Stoppers is offering a reward up to $5,000 for information leading to the arrest of the person/persons responsible for Robinson’s death.
+To be eligible for the cash reward, the tip must be submitted by calling 817-599-5555 or online at www.pccs.tips.
+Anyone with information will remain anonymous.